enolte/ss/README.md

 Mono-repo: *No submodules*

-I've used these for sundry projects over some years.
+I've used these algorithms for sundry projects over time.
 I've re-written them here to the C++23 standard, and with full generality of scope.

 This repo includes a collection of generative algorithms for operations on subsets of $\mathcal{P}(X)$, the power set of a set $X$.
-These included iteration, accumulation, and multi-selection.
+These include subset iteration, summation, and multi-selection.
 I may add others later.

 The underlying set is an abstraction, modeled as $X = \left\\{0,\\; ...,\\; N-1\right\\}$.
 In practice, $X$ itself is usually an external index into some other data structure, so there is no loss